 1. Strong and smart female leads

-These characters must not be afraid to show affection to a guy, chases to a dream or belief she believes in, independent, doesn’t rely upon the main lead too much.
-They’ve had enough of those female protagonists that act the opposite and keeps on complaining and whining albeit struggling situations.
+These characters must not be afraid to show affection to a guy, chase a dream or belief she believes in, be independent, doesn’t rely upon the main lead too much.
+They’ve had enough of those female protagonists that act the opposite and keep on complaining and whining albeit struggling situations.

 2. Amazing chemistry between characters

 As a writer, whenever you put your character to a test, you have to make sure their characteristics and other attributes complement each other.
 You don’t just put this and that person in the story just because.

 3. Attention to details of the way they appear